Close-up of woman using earplugs while sleeping to block noise and protect hearing, featured in earplugs guide

 • Earwax buildup: Some plugs can trap wax inside

-• Ear infections: Especially when reusable earplugs aren’t cleaned
+• Ear infections: Especially when reusable hearing protectors aren’t cleaned

 • Pressure or dizziness: Over-sealing the ear can impact balance